asticrat/crat/SECURITY.md

 Instead, contact:
 - GitHub: open a private security advisory, or
-- Email: `security@asti-chain.com` (replace if preferred)
+- Email: `asticrat@gmail.com`

-We will investigate promptly and coordinate a fix.
+I will investigate promptly and coordinate a fix.

 ---